hikeventures/hikeventures.github.io/_posts/reviews/2018-09-23-palm-equipment-alpha.markdown

 ## Summary

-On the whole, as Palm themselves said it about this PFD absolutely correctly – less is more.
+On the whole, as Palm themselves said it about [this PFD][39f13560] absolutely correctly – less is more.
 It also refers to its price, which is rather small in comparison to a lot of other white-water PFDs.
 So, if you are looking for a good, reliable, lightweight PDF and do not need a lot of extras, this one might be for you.

 ### Plus